Member Organizations

 International Financial Reporting Standards

-The Danish Business Authority (DBA) and the Danish Financial Supervisory Authority (DFSA) are the designated accounting standard setters in Denmark.
+The Danish Business Authority (DBA) and the Danish Financial Supervisory Authority (DFSA) are the designated authorities responsible for establishing and overseeing the financial reporting framework in Denmark.

 -